 Excel Spreadsheet Example

 We prepared a simple example and calculation of a cash-on-cash return of an investment property in an excel spreadsheet file.
 You can download the file, input your own numbers and calculate results in no time.
-The only thing we ask in return is for you to like and share this information with your colleagues and friends.
+The only thing we ask in return is for you to like our facebook page or follow us on twitter.

 Download Excel Spreadsheet Example